devtoguk/milestone-3-THINGS-TO-DO/TESTING.md

 - [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) - used to help check the responsiveness of the site and also use of Audits to test for performance, accessibility, best practices & SEO

 ## User story testing
-Based on the UX section of README.md
+(based on the UX section of README.md)
 ### Customer
 1. How do I search for activities using a word or phrase?